 ITS maintains technology-enhanced classrooms and meeting spaces throughout campus.
 These rooms are equipped with presentation tools that are used in a variety of ways to enhance teaching and learning.

 Faculty assigning projects that require any level of technology use can request a custom designed workshop session for students and/or schedule time to meet with them for training and assistance.

-Several options exist for posting or consuming web-based video content; media.lafayette.edu is available for posting and live streaming video publically or to campus and integration with the learning management system provides private video streaming for courses.
-See also the library's streaming services for licensed content.
+Several options exist for posting or consuming web-based video content.
+Kaltura, available at media.lafayette.edu, is available for posting and live-streaming video publically, privately, or to campus.
+There is integration with the learning management system, Moodle, providing private video streaming for courses.
+The library also provides access to streaming services for licensed content.

 Depending on the level of complexity and confidentiality of the data being collected, these two supported survey tools, Qualtrics and Google Spreadsheets, allow for web-based data collection and reporting.